matthewpersico/personal/README-GHE.md

 ## Test

-Before ending the existing terminal session, start up another one and make sure that all the dotfile links are in place and everything works.
+Before ending the existing terminal session, start up a new login seesion and make sure that all the dotfile links are in place and everything works.
+It **must** be a login session to fully exercise the profiles.
+See also [Post Setup](README.md#post_setup).

 ## Cleaning up